 Remember, your puppy can’t tell you with their words what they’re thinking.
 Keep these situations in mind if you feel your puppy is becoming aggressive:

 - Pain.
 There might be an underlying cause of pain that you can’t immediately see.
-A simple touch from you or a certain movement might be extremely painful for your dog.
-Especially if your dog becomes aggressive all of the sudden, take them to a vet for a full check-up to make sure they don’t have any serious illnesses.
+A simple touch from you or a specific movement might be excruciating for your dog.
+If your dog becomes aggressive all of a sudden, take them to a vet for a full check-up to make sure they don’t have any serious illnesses.

 - They’re scared.
 Just because there’s nothing particularly scary happening doesn’t mean your dog’s not afraid!
 It’s just like when humans have anxiety that they can’t control, and they feel like something bad could happen at any moment.
 It’s up to you to figure out what makes your puppy scared and protect them from it or reassure them that there’s nothing to be afraid of.

 - They’re protective.
 Some puppies are naturally territorial, especially if they’ve been rescued from a bad situation.
-They might take liking to a certain spot on the bed, a particular piece of furniture or one person in the house.
+They might take a liking to a specific spot on the bed, a particular piece of furniture or one person in the house.

 - Food aggression.
 Many puppies show signs of aggression when there is food present.
 This might happen when they’re eating and someone walks by their bowl, when you try to take their food bowl away, even if it’s empty or when you’re handing out treats.
 Some puppies just feel like they have to protect their food source at all costs.